openweave/openweave-core/src/adaptations/device-layer/ADAPTATION-PATTERNS.md

 In the above example, the delegated method is conceptually ‘pure virtual’ in that the concrete implementation class must supply a version of the method, otherwise compilation will fail.
-In other situations, a similar pattern can be used to allow an implementation to override a default behavior supplied by the base class.
+In other situations, a similar pattern can be used to allow an implementation to override a default behavior supplied by the base class on an as-needed basis.

 Again, delegation happens by casting the `this` pointer and calling an appropriate method.
-In this case, however, the generic base class provides a default  implementation of the target method which will be used unless overridden in the subclass.
+In this case, however, the generic base class provides a default  implementation of the target method which will be used unless the subclass overrides it.

 ```cpp
 template<class ImplClass>